kammitama5/kammitama5.github.io/_posts/2022-02-18-Friday-February-18th.md

 study at Cambridge, Harvard, etc, through semester or year-long exchange programmes with our local Universities.
 The intent was that we, as a newly independent country, would take knowledge from those institutions and implement and innovate visionary programmes locally when they returned.
 So there was this cross-pollination of ideas, an excitement for building a new nation, a new region without having to designate everything to a higher power that quite frankly, didn't care much about our region (besides for the exploitation of our local resources).
+Even hearing my parents talk about it made *me* feel excited.
+You really got the sense that we were on the edge of this new era.
 - One of the final things my dad said was that we had a lack of leadership in terms of visionary leaders.
 He said that Singapore had attained their independence within years of our having independence, but that they had a visionary leader, [Lee Kuan Yew](https://en.wikipedia.org/wiki/Lee_Kuan_Yew).
 Proper leadership makes a difference.
 Often, when I write these things, I am relating these broader thoughts to organizations I deal with day to day.